fenago/R-Programming/md/Lab_3.md

 ![](./images/b8289742-68ab-4bfc-a8f5-1d61b7943efb.png)

-The following is the output we get as we execute the code mentioned in the last [*Step 4*]:
+The following is the output we get as we execute the code mentioned in the last *Step 4*:

 ![](./images/4fef3d79-40e4-43de-b35d-2c555b3b9ee4.png)

-#### Splitting Strings

-One other useful type of splitting is the ability to split strings.
-While this isn\'t a data splitting and unsplitting method, it will often be useful to do the following to manipulate variables in a dataset.
-The most efficient way to accomplish string splitting in R is to use the `stringr` package, which contains a variety of functions that make working with strings far simpler than alternative methods in base, which include `subset()` and `gsub()`.
-We won\'t cover these methods here, however the `stringr` methods are highly recommended, are far more versatile, and often don\'t require you to write complicated regex patterns for matching.

-**Note:**

-A [*regex*], or regular expression, is a search method used to match certain things in text.
-Look up regex on the search engine of your choice and read more about them if you\'re interested.

-From the `stringr` package, the `str_split()` function in particular is useful.
-Let\'s dive in and look at some different ways it can be used.